organicmaps/organicmaps.github.io/content/faq/bookmarks/how-to-export/index.md

 Tap a bookmark on the map or in the list, and then tap the "Share" button on the place page.

-To share all bookmarks and tracks in a list from the Bookmarks and Tracks dialog, tap the icon with three dots in front of the¡ name of the list with bookmarks and tap the Export KML/KMZ or Export GPX in the pop-up window.
+To share all bookmarks and tracks in a list from the Bookmarks and Tracks page, tap the icon with three dots to the right of the name of the list and select "Export KMZ" or "Export GPX".